| Home |

 Top of Page

 Nigel Foote has taught guitar in the Blue Mountains since 1983, and brings a wealth of experience to his students.
-He has taught for The Mitchell Conservatorium of Music in Bathurst and Forbes, as well as for schools in the region including, All Saints College and the Blue Mountains Grammar School.
-However, the vast majority of his lessons, have been given privately at home in a warm, family environment.
+Nigel is an accredited Conservatorium of NSW teacher who has taught for the Mitchell Conservatorium of Music in Bathurst and Forbes, as well as for schools in the region including, All Saints College and the Blue Mountains Grammar School.
+However, the vast majority of his lessons have been given privately at home in a warm, family environment.

 Nigel's guitar students learn how to master the same finger-picking technique employed by many of the world's finest singer-songwriters and guitarists - a technique based on the traditional folk-blues or country-blues styles that were developed early last century by players such as Blind Blake, Mississippi John Hurt, Reverend Gary Davis and Doc Watson.